XCOM 2 Class Analysis: Templar

 I'm not a big fan of Aftershock overall, but once Gatekeepers are a regular sight it's a pretty solid buy.
 Their high Defense and high Armor means trying to Autopistol them is basically a waste of time, while their explosive death, high Armor, and nasty in-close combat ability means that trying to Red them is dangerous and ineffectual if you haven't Shredded them heavily already.
 Meanwhile, Volt ignores their Armor and Defense, and when backed by Aftershock it'll help your other squad members actually hit the Gatekeeper too.
 On top of all that, it does pretty respectable damage since they're a psionic enemy.

 Aftershock is also okay as an early purchase if you outright start with Templar, as tossing out Volts to make up for the atrocious Aim of low-level troops can work out okay.
 It'd be better if Mentally Awake didn't require they hit Captain, as Aftershock Volt would be a pretty amazing way to open an Overwatch ambush in the early game.
 It can still be useful later on, but it could and probably should've been a little better.
+It doesn't help that Mentally Awake still only puts you at Focus Level 1, and so you can't get a mass-Aftershock on an initial Overwatch ambush, not without shenanigans via Channel and a Reaper killing things without breaking squad Concealment.

 This isn't to suggest that Aftershock is bad per se.
 It's just I feel it can be put off until Gatekeepers are showing up -for one thing, it's not unusual for a Templar to be able to one-shot enemies with Rend in the early game, and killing enemies is pretty much always superior to making it easier for others to kill them.